Kimbsy/y-combinator-animation/script.md

 It then calls this lambda function on this one.

-Let's take a look at that first lambda, which is quite possibly my favourite function.
-The self-application function.
-Sometimes also known as the Mockingbird.
+Let's take a look at that first lambda, which we'll call the self-application function.

 ## self application function